 An Amazon VPC is a logically isolated private virtual network environment in the AWS cloud.
 Firebox Cloud, and the virtual servers it protects, are all virtual machines that you deploy in a VPC.

 Amazon EC2 is a virtual server hosting service that provides scalable computing capacity in the AWS cloud

 An AMI is a virtual machine template that you use to deploy a virtual server in AWS.
 Firebox Cloud is delivered as an .AMI file that you use to deploy Firebox Cloud in your AWS VPC.

 To launch one or more EC2 instances, you use an .AMI file.
 Each instance is a copy of the .AMI that runs as a virtual server.
 When you launch a new instance, you select the instance type, which determines the amount of CPU, storage, and network capabilities assigned to the instance.
 Firebox Cloud runs as an EC2 instance in your Amazon VPC.
 Each instance has a unique Instance ID.

 Elastic IP Address (EIP)

 An Elastic IP address is a static public IP address that you can assign to an EC2 instance.
 First, you allocate an Elastic IP address to a VPC, and then you associate it with an EC2 instance in the VPC.
 For Firebox Cloud, you allocate an Elastic IP address for the external interface.

 The security group is a virtual firewall that controls which inbound and outbound traffic is allowed to reach the associated instances.
 In the security group, you define rules that control what traffic to allow.
 When you launch an instance, you must specify at least one security group.

 AWS Regions and Availability Zones

-AWS has ten AWS Regions, which are in ten different regions around the world.
+AWS has multiple AWS Regions.
 Each region contains several Availability Zones.
 A VPC can contain subnets in different Availability Zones.